PRAK-HARS/Prediction-of-Attributes-form-Product-Images/README.md

 ---

 ## 🚀 **Modeling Approach**
-1. Initial Experiments with ResNet50
+**1. Initial Experiments with ResNet50**

-Feature Extraction and Prediction:
+-**Feature Extraction and Prediction:**

-Utilized ResNet50 pre-trained on ImageNet for feature extraction.
+--Utilized ResNet50 pre-trained on ImageNet for feature extraction.

 Built separate models for each attribute, resulting in independent predictions.